TalentLayer-Labs/builder-place/README.md

 - Set NEXT_PUBLIC_DELEGATE_ADDRESS: Address of your delegate
 - Add matic to NEXT_PUBLIC_DELEGATE_ADDRESS: To pay for transactions on behalf of your users
 - Set NEXT_PUBLIC_ACTIVE_DELEGATE_MINT to true
+- If you wish to directly add your delegator to new users during onboarding set NEXT_PUBLIC_ADD_DELEGATE_MINT_ADDRESS to "true"

 To use this feature your Users will need to activate delegation by calling the following function on the TalentLayerId smart contract:
 ```solidity